cfrBernard/Password-Generator-Chrome/README.md

 4. Click on Load unpacked and select the extension directory.

 ## 📁 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file.

 ## 🤝 Contributing
 Feel free to fork this repo, submit issues, and open pull requests for any improvements or new features.